SweetJenn23/BlockchainLab/README.md

 13. On a new line, give your asset `Team` the following attributes.

+    * ​<u>Explanation: </u> In this lab, the asset type is "Team".
+The attribute name of the Team asset for transactions is "asset".
+You could actually change the attribute name to be something else such as :star: "DallasCowboys" :star: when you create your own code.
+In that case it would look something like:

+      ```

+      ```

+      DallasCowboys Team identified by teamID{

+        o String teamID

+        o String teamName

+        o Double sensorTemp

+        o Double thermostatTemp

+        o String recommendation

+      }

+      ```

+      ```

     * Note: a small "o" is used as a bullet in the model.

     * `o String teamID` — this will be the value that is assigned to your team. (already there!)